Vexed by VEX tools: Consistency evaluation of container vulnerability scanners: Analysis and Results

+The Tversky index calculates the value of overlapping between several sets (i.e., more than 2), providing a range from 0 to 1, where 0 indicates no similarities and 1 indicates that the sets are similar.

-We know from the previous results, that Vexy has little overlap with the other tools, so we would not learn anything new by only calculating the Tversky index for all tools jointly.
-Instead, we form unions of all combinations of 6 and 5 tools as references for the calculations.
-In Table~\ref{tab:agreement5}, we present Tversky indices for all combinations of agreement set for 5 tools, that are not equal 0.
-Table~\ref{tab:agreement6} illustrates the agreement sets for each combination of 6 tools.
-We see that Vexy is the outlier in this respect.
-But inversely, the highest number we get is a mere 3.4\%, which is how much Grype, Trivy, Depscan, Snyk, and Docker Scout agree on.
-This metric clearly shows how different the lists of vulnerabilities in the reports are.
-However the 0 similarities in the "Non-vulnerable" subset indicates that 0 vulnerabilities were found, which perhaps should rather be interpreted as full consistency, but it primarily indicates consistency to the initial assessment from Docker Hub registry.
+Our results in Section \ref{Overall_consistency} show that Vexy has little overlap with the other tools, so we would not learn anything new by only calculating the Tversky index for the seven tools jointly.
+Instead, we form unions of all combinations of five and six tools as references for the calculations.
+In Table \ref{tab:agreement5}, we present Tversky indices for all combinations of agreement sets for five tools that are not equal to zero.
+We excluded from the table the list of combinations (-Trivy \& Grype, -Trivy \& DepScan, -Trivy \& Scout, -Trivy \& Snyk, -Trivy \& OSV, -Grype \& DepScan, -Grype \& Scout, -Grype \& OSV, -DepScan \& Scout, -DepScan \& OSV, -DepScan \& Snyk, -Snyk \& Scout, -Snyk \& OSV, -Scout \& OSV), as the similarity scores are equal to zero.
+This fact further illustrates how little the overall overlap in results is.
+The highest number we get is 3.4\%, which is how much Grype, Trivy, Depscan, Snyk, and Docker Scout agree on.
+This metric clearly shows how different the vulnerability lists in the reports are.

+Table \ref{tab:agreement6} illustrates the agreement sets for each combination of six tools.
+We see that Vexy is the outlier in this respect, as the other six tools have several vulnerabilities in overlapping datasets, while Vexy does not report any similarities with other tools.